 This shift to greater use of contractors and contingent workers will require other shifts, including the need to update and change HR policies, which was reported by 58% of survey executives.

 We believe HR policies and processes that address how contingent workers are treated and managed is an issue of critical importance.
 In the past, use of contingent workers was often limited to work that may have been necessary, but not business critical.
 They did the work with limited integration into the culture and systems of the business.

 Today, contingent workers are involved in all kinds of work, front line and back office.
 They bring specialized skills and experience, and they are in a position to make significant contributions to the organization’s knowledge base.
 Many of them will need to collaborate with employees and work with company data and other resources.

-With 30 years of staffing experience and pioneering work in outsourced library and information center services, LAC Group has learned a great deal about the contingent workforce.
-Our Library as a Service® platform was developed to deliver flexible access to researchers and other knowledge and information professionals on a contractual and contingency basis.
-And LAC Group’s own HR Manager, Greg Galaida, has seen it all.
+With 30 years of staffing and outsourcing experience, LAC Group has learned a great deal about the contingent workforce in the development of our Library as a Service® platform.
+Our own HR Manager, Greg Galaida, has seen it all.
 He works with guidelines and processes that cover 80% of our on-boarding and deployment situations, yet there is a critical 20% that is client-dependent.